-- Check to make sure the battery is charged, water level is OK and vent caps are in place, unless sealed, maintenance-free batteries have been selected.
-Don't use an open flame to check the battery. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chain(s) for damage. - Make certain the safety sheild is kept clean. - See that the load backrest is in place and secure, if your truck has that option. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the power disconnect works. - Check that all controls work smoothly.
+- Check the battery compartment for spilled acid. - After checking the water level, make sure that the vent caps are in place. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chain(s) and anchor(s) for damage and corrosion.
+Make sure that lift chains are well lubricated. - Make certain the safety shield is kept clean. - See that the load backrest is in place and secure, if your truck has that option. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the power disconnect works. - Check that all controls work smoothly.